How to apply to the Bachelor of Science in Nursing program

 - Complete the Undergraduate Admissions Application.
 This must be completed if you have not already applied to Newman University.
 You will need to be accepted to the University to receive an interview.

-- Completed including two completed reference forms must be submitted before an interview will be scheduled.
-Applications can be hand delivered to the Nursing Department in Eck Hall 2nd floor or mailed to : Newman University Nursing Department 3100 McCormick Ave.
+- Applications can be hand delivered to the Nursing Department in Eck Hall 2nd floor or mailed to : Newman University Nursing Department 3100 McCormick Ave.
 Wichita, KS 67213.

 - Admission to Newman University

 - Successful completion of 58 semester hours of designated college courses.
 No more than 6 general education hours may be remaining.
 A grade of C or better must be obtained in all courses. http://newmanu.edu/numedia/departments/nursing/BSN-Nursing-Curriculum.pdf

-- Interview with Admission and Progression Committee (Minimum GPA of 2.85 in prerequisite courses needed for interview)
+- Interview with Admission and Progression Committee (Minimum GPA of 2.85 in prerequisite courses and general education courses needed for interview)

 - The CPR course must be received in the year of admission to the program.
 Online courses will not be accepted.